bubbles-suite/BUBBLES/README.md

 .:BioNano-cgMD:.
 ================

-BioNano-cgMD (Biological Nanoscale coarse-grain Molecular Dynamics) is a set of tools designed to simulate the interactions and kinetics of Nanoparticles in biological enviornments such as aqueous solutions containing proteins.
+BioNano-cgMD (Biological Nanoscale coarse-grain Molecular Dynamics) is a set of tools designed to simulate the interactions and kinetics of Nanoparticles in biological enviornments of aqueous solutions containing proteins.

 # Features

 + Supporting CUDA-capable devices (nVidia)
-+ Molecular Dynamics
++ Implicit solvent Molecular Dynamics
 + Berendsen thermostat for equilibration
 + Langevin thermostat for dynamics
++ DLVO interaction potentials for colloidal particles
-+ Tabulated Potentials involving 2-body and 3-body interactions
++ Tabulated potentials involving 2-body and 3-body interactions
 + Concentration control algorithms
 + Up to 1 Nanoparticle in simulation box
 + Up to 3 kinds of different proteins